dixy0/www.dixin.info/_pages/openscience.md

 These nine ICA maps were used in out paper titled "Dynamic brain functional connectivity modulated by resting-state networks". link

 Reference: Di X, Biswal BB (2015).
 Dynamic Brain Functional Connectivity Modulated by Resting-State Networks.
 Brain Struct Funct 220(1):37-46.

+## Network matrices
+Coactivation network vs. resting-state network

+This dataset includes a coactivation matrix of 140 regions of interest calculated from Neurosynth database and a correlation matrix of resting-state functional connectivity. link

+Reference: Di X, Gohel S, Kim EH and Biswal BB (2013).
+Task vs. Rest - Different Network Configurations between the Coactivation and the Resting-State Brain Networks.
+Front Hum Neurosci 7:493.

+## Regions of interest
+Symmetrical ROIs using spherical packing algorithm

+This is a set of symmetrical regions of interest (ROIs) defined using spherical packing algorithm.
+These ROIs were used to calculated functional connectivity lateralization in our paper. link

+Reference:  Di X, Kim E, Chen P, Biswal BB (2014).
+Lateralized Resting-state Functional Connectivity in the Task-positive and Task-negative Networks.
+Brain Connect 4(9):641-648.

 ------
 I am also grateful for all the open-source software and open-access datasets that make my research possible.